NishkarshTripathi/Crypto_Backtester/README.md

     * Expectancy
     * Up-Market and Down-Market Capture Ratios
 * **Advanced Visualizations:** Generates various plots to visualize strategy performance, portfolio growth, drawdowns, trade executions, and more.
-* **Configuration-driven:** All backtesting parameters, including tickers, timeframe, date ranges, initial capital, commission rates, and strategy-specific parameters, are managed via a `config.yaml` file.
+* **Configuration-Driven:** All backtesting parameters, including tickers, timeframe, date ranges, initial capital, commission rates, and strategy-specific parameters, are managed via a `config.yaml` file.

 ## Key Performance Visualizations

-Here are some visualizations from a sample backtest run:
+Here are some visualizations from a sample backtest run below:

 ### Price Chart with Trades and Indicators
 ![Price Chart with Trades and Indicators](Images/BTCUSD_Price_Chart_with_Trades_and_Indicators.png)